cheese-mountain/config/readme.md

 1. Install sharpkeys & autohotkey (version 1.1)
 2. Run sharpkeys & remap caps to esc
-2. Open Startup Folder with Win + R, 'shell:startup' & add a shortcut to main.ahk
+2. Open task scheduler with Win + R, 'taskschd.msc' > Create Task.
+Trigger should be when logged in & action is to execute ./hotkeys/build.exe

 ### VSCode